Lockon2000/StatusScraper/docs/lib/internals/utilities/configurationsInterface.md

     - Type: `list.string`
     - Description: Holds the `enabledProviders` configuration.
     - Properties:
-        - Holds the name of a fully implemented provider in the lib/providers path.
+        - Holds the names of fully implemented providers in the lib/providers path.
-        - The name will be in lower case.
+        - The names will be in lower case.
     - Example: [
                    "nfon",
                    "domainfactory"